mikewest/http-state-tokens/README.md

     Sec-HTTP-State-Options: ..., delivery=same-origin, ...
     ```

 2. Some servers will wish to limit the token's lifetime.
-We can allow them to set a TTL (in seconds):
+We can allow them to set a `max-age` (in seconds):

     ```http
-    Sec-HTTP-State-Options: ..., ttl=3600, ...
+    Sec-HTTP-State-Options: ..., max-age=3600, ...
     ```

     After the time expires, the token's value will be automatically reset.
 Servers may also wish to
     explicitly trigger the token's reset (upon signout, for example).
-Setting a TTL of 0 will do the
+Setting a `max-age` of 0 will do the
     trick:

     ```http
-    Sec-HTTP-State-Options: ..., ttl=0, ...
+    Sec-HTTP-State-Options: ..., max-age=0, ...
     ```

     In either case, currently-running pages can be notified of the user's state change in order to